partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 # PartiQL Window Function Doc

 Window function:
-PartiQL currently supports SQL’s window functions with in-line window specification, i.e. `f(x) OVER( [window specification])`.
+This PartiQL implementation currently supports SQL’s window functions with in-line window specification, i.e. `f(x) OVER( [window specification])`.
 Note that frame clause is not currently supported ( but will be in the future).

 Window functions are special functions that compute aggregated values over a window of input binding tuples.
 Like a general function, a window function returns a value for every binding tuple in the binding collection.
 At a very high level, window functions behave as if they can access binding tuples other than the current one in a binding collection.